 EDC employees are required to abide by the public-sector-wide Values and Ethics Code.
-Monica Ryan, EDC’s Compliance Officer, has been designated as the contact person for members of the public who may have reason to believe an EDC employee is not complying with the new public sector code.
+Scott Driscoll, EDC’s Compliance Officer, has been designated as the contact person for members of the public who may have reason to believe an EDC employee is not complying with the new public sector code.
 More information

 Corporate Social Responsibility Advisory Council